BenQuigley/excel_challenges/README.md

 ###Challenges

 1. **Saving and Opening a File**
-Click the "Sample Data.xslx" file above to download it from this GitHub repository to your computer, and open it.
+Click the "Sample Data.xslx" file above to download it from this GitHub repository to your computer, and open it in Excel.

 2. **The Text to Columns Wizard**
 Copy and paste the Program field from column C into column F.